department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 {% include component-example.html alt="Info alert for site maintenance." file="/images/patterns/help-users-to/recover-from-errors/secure-007.png" caption="You can add an optional extra layer of security (called 2-factor authentication) to your account.
 This helps to make sure that no one but you can access your account—even if they get your password." reverse=true width="50%" %}

+## Content outside of the alert

+Some cases, such as a login error, may allow for additional content to be displayed below the alert component.
+Use well-formatted text with a header and bullet points below the alert to tell the user what they can do next to resolve the error.

 ## Messages dictionary

 The messages dictionary holds the title, content, component, and state for each scenario of message on the site.